 Some simple background checks can provide clues but there are other online services and custom providers who specialize in this.

 Yes, I would say so.
+Using filters is catfishing because you are altering your image.
 Deception is being done when using filters even if you intention is for insecurity reasons.

 How To Report Profiles That Don’t Look Like The Person, Photoshopped Online Dating Photos, Bumble Catfish Report